 Evertiq goes to electronica

-Electronica 2012 is just around the corner and of course evertiq will be on site.
-Evertiq will be on location with its own booth and high ambitions, our goal is provide you with the best of electronica 2012.
+Adds booth number.
+B5/234. -- Electronica 2012 is just around the corner and of course evertiq will be on site.
+Evertiq will be on location with our own booth and high ambitions, our goal is provide you with the best of electronica 2012.

 Our regular sites will be updated as usual, but we will also have a special section entirely devoted to electronica 2012.